AlexMercedCoder/tutorialblog/content/blog/2025/2025-07-06-iceberg-optimization-cadence.md

 # Designing the Ideal Cadence for Compaction and Snapshot Expiration

 In previous posts, we explored how compaction and snapshot expiration keep Apache Iceberg tables performant and lean.
-But these actions aren’t one-and-done—they need to be **scheduled strategically** to balance compute cost, data freshness, and operational safety.
+But these actions aren’t one-and-done - they need to be **scheduled strategically** to balance compute cost, data freshness, and operational safety.

 In this post, we’ll look at how to design a **cadence** for compaction and snapshot expiration based on your workload patterns, data criticality, and infrastructure constraints.